moisestech/cloud-native-foundations/cloud-native/faas/_faas.md

 ---

-## Exercise: Function as a Service
+## **Exercise: Function as a Service**

-- Exercise: Function as a Service
-- FaaS (Function as a service) unlocks the ability to solely focus on building an application with no concerns for the underlying infrastructure.
-However, it is crucial to comprehend its usage within a microservice-based design.
+- **FaaS (Function as a service)** unlocks the ability to solely focus on building an application with no concerns for the underlying infrastructure.

+  - However, it is crucial to comprehend its usage within a microservice-based design.

-Imagine the following scenario: you are working for a media (newspaper) company and was assigned to develop a microservice responsible for the life-cycle of customer accounts. **The principal operations include account creation and deletion.**
+- Imagine the following scenario:

+  - you are working for a media (newspaper) company and was assigned to develop a microservice responsible for the life-cycle of customer accounts.
+  - **The principal operations include account creation and deletion.**

-Considering the above, reflect on what mechanisms you would choose to deploy the microservice, PaaS, or FaaS.
+- Considering the above, reflect on what mechanisms you would choose to deploy the **microservice**, **PaaS**, or **FaaS**.
 Elaborate on your reasoning.

-**What mechanism would you choose to deploy the customer account management microservice?
+## **What mechanism would you choose to deploy the customer account management microservice?
 Explain your reasoning.**

 ---